Department of Marine Sciences

 There are three opportunities for experiential education in the Department of Marine Sciences:

-MASC 220 North Carolina Estuaries: Environmental Processes and Problems is taught during Maymester at the main campus with one week at the UNC–Chapel Hill Institute of Marine Sciences in Morehead City.
+MASC 220 North Carolina Estuaries: Environmental Processes and Problems is taught during Maymester at the main campus with one week at the UNCChapel Hill Institute of Marine Sciences in Morehead City, NC.

-MASC 395 Undergraduate Research in Marine Sciences can be taken with the permission of a faculty advisor (see above).
+MASC 395 Undergraduate Research in Marine Sciences can be taken with the permission of a faculty advisor.

-MASC 472 Barrier Island Ecology and Geology is taught at the UNC–Chapel Hill Institute of Marine Sciences in Morehead City during the summer session and provides an experience in the field.
+MASC 472 Barrier Island Ecology and Geology is taught at the UNCChapel Hill Institute of Marine Sciences in Morehead City, NC, during the summer session and provides an experience in the field.

 Research laboratories are equipped for general studies in marine sciences and special research interests of faculty and students.
-The Institute of Marine Sciences, located in Morehead City, houses laboratory buildings with dock and ocean access.
-Research vessels include the fully equipped oceanographic ship the R.V.
-Cape Hatteras, a modern 48-foot coastal vessel the R.V.
+The Institute of Marine Sciences, located in Morehead City, NC, houses laboratory buildings with dock and ocean access.
+The Institute operates a modern 48-foot coastal vessel, the R.V.
 Capricorn, and a fleet of outboard-powered boats.

 Graduate School and Career Opportunities

 The director of undergraduate studies advises students on graduate school and/or career opportunities in marine sciences.

 Questions and requests should be directed to the Department of Marine Sciences student services manager, CB# 3300, 3202 Venable Hall, (919) 843-9398.
 Web site: www.marine.unc.edu.

 51 First-Year Seminar: Global Warming: Serious Threat or Hot Air?
 (3).
 Students will examine evidence that human activity has caused global warming, investigate scientists' ability to predict climate change, and discuss the political and social dimensions of global climate change.